Find an Orthodontist near you

 Orthodontist

-Orthodontists are dental specialists who specialise in the prevention, diagnosis and treatment of dental and facial irregularities to help correctly align teeth, bites and jaws, including straightening teeth.
-Orthodontists undergo an additional 3 years of specialist training on top of their general dental degree and focus on one thing and one thing only – orthodontics.
-Braces, plates and clear aligners is what they do – All day, every day.
+Orthodontists are dental specialists who specialise in the prevention, diagnosis and treatment of dental and facial irregularities to correctly align teeth, bites and jaws, including straightening teeth.
+Orthodontists undergo an additional three years of specialist training on top of their general dental degree and focus only on orthodontics.

 Find a registered specialist orthodontist near you.